-Prerequisite for the admission to the PhD study program is a Master or diploma degree in the field of business or one of the social or economic sciences from an accredited post-secondary educational institution.
-Applicants who do not completely fulfill these requirements can qualify by successfully completing Master of Science courses at MODUL University Vienna.
+Prerequisite for the admission to the PhD study program is a three-year Bachelor and a two-year Master degree in the field of business or one of the social or economic sciences from an accredited post-secondary educational institution.
+Applicants who do not completely fulfill these requirements can qualify by successfully completing further Master of Science courses at Modul University Vienna.

 Please submit your complete application online!

 Fill in all required fields and be prepared to upload the following documents:

 - Curriculum Vitae

 - Motivation Statement

 - English proficiency test or other proof for non-native speakers, i.e. proof of English proficiency level C1 according to the Common European Framework of Reference for Languages; 88 internet-based test; IELTS band score 6.5 (no sub-score under 6.0); Duolingo: min.
 112, or Cambridge Certificate (Certificate of Advanced English).
 Please note: The Admissions Committee may decide upon the recognition of other evidence of language skills.